mikabohinen/nvim-nix/README.md

 - `default.nix` - Main Neovim configuration and package definition
 - `flake.nix` - Nix flake with inputs and outputs
 - `vimrc.vim` - Core vim configuration following traditional patterns

-## Contributing

-This configuration follows these principles:

-1. **Vim-first**: Traditional vim patterns and commands are preferred
-2. **Minimal dependencies**: Only essential plugins that provide significant value
-3. **Reproducible**: Everything defined declaratively in Nix
-4. **Expert-friendly**: Optimized for efficiency and muscle memory
-5. **Language-agnostic**: Consistent patterns across all supported languages
-6. **Vimscript for commands**: Use vimscript for shell integration and commands, Lua only for features requiring it

-When contributing:

-- Prefer native vim solutions over plugin dependencies
-- Use vimscript for custom commands and shell integration
-- Reserve Lua for LSP, treesitter, and plugin configuration that requires it
-- Ensure all changes are reproducible across systems
-- Follow the existing patterns for language support
-- Document any new key bindings or features

 ## License